shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 {% endhighlight %}

- When you start using typesript,at first you feel reluctant, but when you get used to it, it's pretty easy and can make your life simpler.For this post i am not covering the basics of typescript.
+ When you start using typesript, at first you feel reluctant, but when you get used to it, it's pretty easy and can make your life simpler.
+For this post i am not covering the basics of typescript.
 You can read the basics from the [official documentation][typescript_docs] .

 ---------------------